vanakenm/blog-11ty/src/posts/2022-03-22-dont-build-a-f35.md

 ## The setup

-Someone inside BigCorp (which can be a private company but also a public one or a part of an institution, governement, etc - what matters is that it's big) Bob, a manager stumble into a massive efficiency: team blue is considering building a task tracker (or an accounting software, or a security one, or whatever productivity tool is needed there - let's call this $SOFTWARE) - while team red already has one / is already building one.
+Someone inside BigCorp (which can be a private company but also a public one or a part of an institution, governement, etc - what matters is that it's big) Bob, a manager stumble into a massive inefficiency: team blue is considering building a task tracker (or an accounting software, or a security one, or whatever productivity tool is needed there - let's call this $SOFTWARE) - while team red already has one / is already building one.

 Listening only to his courage and righteous fury facing this obvious misuse of company resources - building the same thing twice inside the same company ! - Bob quickly gets into team blue meeting:

 - You don't need to build this - team red has one already, you can use theirs !
-- But our need are not the same - we're not sure what they are building is good for us ?
+- But our needs are not the same - we're not sure what they are building is good for us ?
 - No worries - my cursory look tells me you need the same thing - and I'll discuss with team red to make sure to take into account your needs

 Being thorough, Bob also barges into team red meeting room: